mbaitelman/chef-policy-cookbook/README.md

 ##### Chef-CICD Job

 This is a wrapper job that lets you trigger the above jobs together.
-It calls the TestKitchen job to test the code, then uses UploadPolicies to save a copy of this policyfile in Artifactorey and then PushPolicies pushes it to the Chef Server.
+It calls the TestKitchen job to test the code, then uses UploadPolicies to save a copy of this policyfile in Artifactorey and then PushPolicies pushes it to the Chef Server for the qa policy group.

 #### Notes